 Quality throughout the service range

 Note that all the activities of proofing are built into my other services, for example, during editing, typesetting or indexing, but a separate proofread before going to publication is always a good idea.
 This is because editors (like authors) often become too familiar with the content and can develop blind-spots.

 For this reason, I only proofread texts that I have edited after leaving a suitable gap.
-However, if the schedule is tight, I have reliable back-up proofreaders in my team to take over.
+However, if the schedule is tight, I have reliable proofreaders in my team to take over.

 Please check out my credentials, qualifications, and experience twhich show what it takes to earn the status of an Advanced Professional Member of the Chartered Institute of Proofreaders and Editors (CIEP).
-You can also see some of my
+You can also see some of my client/author feedback here.

 Indexing involves categorising and ordering information that is buried within a text into a single alphabetical list at the back of a printed book (the most common type), making that information quickly accessible to readers.
 Most indexes of nonfiction texts must cater to readers coming to the text from a variety of angles and backgrounds.